-Route an appropriately sized DC grounding wire (green or bare wire) from the inverter's DC Equipment Ground Terminal (see Figure 1-2, Item 7) to a dedicated system ground.
-Recommended tightening torque is 45 in lbf (5.1 N-m).
+Route an appropriately sized DC grounding wire (green or bare wire) from the inverter's DC Equipment Ground Terminal (Figure 1-2, Item 7) to a dedicated system ground.
+Recommended tightening torque is 45 lbf-in (5.1 N-m).
 Refer to Section 2.6 for grounding information and sizing the DC ground wires.